TQM: Total Quality Management

 - Features—auxiliary accessory attributes, which when offered, generally aggrandize product value, often to premium-price range;

-- Reliability—propensity for consistent low-failure performance throughout useful design life—Reliability management emerged to ensure this quality;
+- Reliability—a propensity for consistent low-failure performance throughout useful design life—Reliability management emerged to ensure this quality;

 - Conformance—assurance by express and/or implied warranty that product conforms to contractual specifications concerning product fitness;